One-Piece-Society/OPBOT/README.md

     ```

 2. Start instance of Docker

 3. Build script using docker

+    ``` linix
+    docker build -t dockerfile .
+    ```

 4. Run script from docker command

+    ``` linix
+    docker run -dp dockerfile
+    ```

 ## Data loging and information

 There is a comprehensive verification log with time stamps in the "admin.log" file, "rpgData.log" is a secondary log for user info.

 ## Maintaining functionality

 1. Generate python module requirements with

     ``` linix
     pipreqs ./ --force
     ```